 The Value of Diversity

-This is the scene of learning.
 We are all engaged in a large, open discussion, on eternal questions as well as issues of the day, using knowledge that has long preceded us as well as the scholarship and research of the moment.
-The discussion begins in our classrooms and spills out across the campus and the community, as we engage others in our questioning, and enrich our own perspectives with theirs.
-And as with Burke's "parlor," when we leave the University, the discussion continues.
+The discussion begins in our classrooms and spills out across the campus and the community, as we engage others in our questioning, and enrich our own perspectives with theirs and when we leave the University, the discussion continues.

 But this great discussion, this scene of learning, only takes place when people air their differences.
 Our differing backgrounds, cultures, ages, ethnicities, interests and strengths make each of us unique, and each of our contributions to this great discussion makes it that much more exciting, and rich, and representative of the full range of human understanding.